Undergraduate Pathway in Architecture

 Evidence of Artistic Ability

-Applicants to the architecture pathway will receive an email containing guidance on both the portfolio and the Artistic Evaluation, along with instructions on submission for assessment.
+Applicants will receive an email containing guidance on both the portfolio and the Artistic Evaluation, along with instructions on submission for assessment.

 Extended Portfolio Development